aacha0/Portfolio/sql/gdp/gdp_per_capita.md

-# Q1.
+# Braintree Analytics Code Challenge
+##Q1.
 Data Integrity Checking & Cleanup
-## 1a: Alphabetically list all of the country codes in the continent_map table that appear more than once.
-## Display any values where country_code is null as country_code = "FOO" and make this row appear first in the list,
-## even though it should be alphabetically sorted to the middle.
+### 1a: Alphabetically list all of the country codes in the continent_map table that appear more than once.\n Display any values where country_code is null as country_code = "FOO" and make this row appear first in the list, \n even though it should be alphabetically sorted to the middle.
 Provide the results of this query as your answer.

 ````sql
 USE paypal;